 French for Beginners

-Bonjour!
-Welcome to French, the language of love, literature and all of those fascinating, beautiful sounds.
-If your French knowledge is limited to "voulez vous coucher avec moi" and you've decided to learn French, then we've got the perfect beginner's guide for you.
+Bonjour !
+Welcome to French: the language of love, literature and all of those fascinating, beautiful sounds.
+If you have decided to learn French, we've got the perfect beginner's guide for you.

-In this article, we'll take a look at some French and language learning basics to provide you with the strong foundation you need to start learning French.
-If you've decided to learn French or are thinking about learning French, here's the helpful information you need to get started as a beginner.
+In this article we'll look at some French language learning basics to provide you with the strong foundation you need to start learning French.
+If you've decided to learn French or are thinking about learning French, here you’ll find the helpful information you need to get started as a beginner.

 Resources for further reading:

-- It's one of the world's 15 most spoken languages.
-It's estimated that there are over 220 million French speakers worldwide.
-This makes French one of the top 10 most spoken languages in the world.
+- French is one of the world's 15 most spoken languages.
+It is estimated that there are over 220 million French speakers worldwide.
+This makes French one of the top 15 most spoken languages in the world.

-- It's spoken on 5 continents.
-From the streets of Paris to the shores of Africa, the islands of the Caribbean and everywhere in between, French speakers can be found in North America, South America and the Caribbean, Africa, Europe, and even in formerly French-occupied parts of Asia.
+- French is spoken on 5 continents.
+From the streets of Paris to the shores of Africa, the islands of the Caribbean and everywhere in between, French speakers are found in North America, South America and the Caribbean, Africa, Europe, and even in formerly French-occupied parts of Asia.
 This makes it an extremely useful language for travelling the world.

-- It**'s your entrance into Europe and international relations**.
-French is the second-most widely spoken language in Europe and the second most widely learned language after English.
+- French is your entrance into Europe and international relations.
+French is the second most widely spoken language in Europe, and the second most widely learned language after English.
 It's also both a working and official language of the United Nations, the European Union, UNESCO, NATO, the International Red Cross, international courts and the International Olympic Committee.

 - You'll be one of many fellow French language learners.
-French is also the second most widely taught language other than English throughout the world.
+French is the second most widely taught language after English throughout the world.
 It's taught on nearly every continent.
 This means that there are many, many French learning resources out there and you'll have a wide network of other French language learners for support.

-- It opens the door to a history and culture.
+- It opens the door to history and culture.
 Learning French is your gateway into the fascinating French-speaking world.
 You'll be able to access the great works of French writers in their original versions, enjoy wonderful French movies, and understand beautiful French songs.
-This is true for any of the many places throughout the world where French is spoken.
+This applies to the many places throughout the world where French is spoken.

 - It expands your online world.
 French is one of the top 10 most used languages on the internet.
 This means that knowing French can help you find an alternative view of the world through communicating with the millions of French speakers online.

-- It can help you learn other languages.
+- French can help you learn other languages.
 French is an excellent foundation for learning other similar, Latin-based languages.
-These include Spanish, Italian, Portuguese, Romanian, and even some English, since about one-third of modern English comes from French.
+These include Spanish, Italian, Portuguese, Romanian, and even English - since about one-third of modern English comes from French.
 Believe it or not, learning French will help you improve your English vocabulary!

 - It's easier to learn than you think.
-You may have heard that French is a difficult language for English speakers to learn, but that's not really the case.
+You may have heard that French is a tough language for English speakers to learn, but that's not really the case.
 French is actually considered one of the easiest languages for English speakers to learn.
-This is a big benefit if you're hoping to learn French fast!
+This is a massive benefit if you're hoping to learn French fast!

 - Learning a new language is really good for you.
-Learning a new language like French has some incredible benefits for you mind and body.
+Learning a new language like French has incredible benefits for your mind and body.
 It can help your brain to grow, become sharper, multitask better and even delay the onset of dementia.
-Check out all of the benefits of learning a language for even more reasons why it's so great.
+Check out all the the benefits of learning a language for even more reasons why it's so great.

-Now that you know why you should learn French, let's take a look at some of the things you need to know before getting started.
+Now that you know why you should learn French, let's look at the things you need to know before getting started.

 The Language Learning Basics

-Before learning French, it's important to know a little bit about the language learning basics.
+Before learning French, it's important to know a bit about language learning basics.

-One of the first steps in learning a language is to learn a little bit about what makes up a language and the unique aspects of the language you want to learn (in this case, French).
+One of the first steps in learning a language is to learn about what makes up a language and the unique aspects of the language you want to learn (in this case, French).

 Basically, learning French involves learning four related skills: